Project facts and timeline

 - Pursuant to a new agreement negotiated with Eversource and effective 2017, shift to fueling the cogeneration plant with natural gas only, eliminating the use of fuel oil in campus power generation by 2020 (except for emergencies and testing) and further reducing emissions

 - Modify three older boilers to make them compatible with cleaner fuel for use if the natural gas supply is interrupted, eliminating the use of #6 oil on campus by 2019 (two newer boilers in the plant already use the cleaner fuel with lower emissions)

 - Provide Eversource with a location inside the plant to install a new gas regulator station that will provide additional capacity and more reliable gas service to the Cambridge community

 What is the expected project timeline?

-MIT plans to initiate the permitting phase in late 2015 and expects to complete the project (and have both new turbines up and running) in late 2020, at which time the existing turbine will be retired.
+MIT plans to initiate the permitting phase in late 2015 and expects to complete the project (and have both new turbines up and running) in early 2020, at which time the existing turbine will be retired.

 During 2020, will all three turbines (one old and two new) ever be running at once?